auth0/auth0-spa-js/FAQ.md

 ## Why does the `Auth0Client` object take a long time to initialize?

-Sometimes the `createAuth0Client` asynchronous method can take over 30 seconds to complete.
+Sometimes the `createAuth0Client` asynchronous method can take over 30 seconds to complete. `createAuth0Client` may also return `undefined` and produce an error when you try to access it.

 This is usually down to a configuration problem between your application, and the Auth0 application you're trying to log in with.
 Things to check:

 - Make sure that options passed to `createAuth0Client` include the correct client ID and domain values for the app you're using
 - Ensure that the **Allowed Callback URLs**, **Allowed Web Origins**, and **Allowed Logout URLs** are [correctly set up in your Auth0 app settings](https://auth0.com/docs/quickstart/spa/react/#configure-callback-urls) for your application